Illustrator: H. Tom Hall

 The man she “chooses” is a bearded wretch convicted of killing a barmaid.
 Despite his thin, unkempt appearance, the hero has a charm in his hazel-gold eyes.

 He’s our hero Ruark Beauchamp.
-For some reason, Ruark gave me total Hugh Jackman vibes, so I was on board.
+Ruark gave me total Hugh Jackman vibes for some reason, so I was on board.

 Ruark is cleaned up, and wouldn’t ya know it?
-With some food in his stomach, a haircut, shave, and wash, Ruark is really hot.
+With some food in his stomach, a haircut, a shave, and a wash, Ruark is really hot.